langchain-ai/langgraph/docs/docs/tutorials/auth/add_auth_server.md

 !!! tip "About test emails"
     We'll create two test accounts by adding "+1" and "+2" to your email.
 For example, if you use "myemail@gmail.com", we'll create "myemail+1@gmail.com" and "myemail+2@gmail.com".
 All emails will be delivered to your original address.

 ⚠️ Before continuing: Check your email and click both confirmation links.
+Supabase will will reject `/login` requests until after you have confirmed your users' email.

 Now let's test that users can only see their own data.
 Make sure the server is running (run `langgraph dev`) before proceeding.
 The following snippet requires the "anon public" key that you copied from the Supabase dashboard while [setting up the auth provider](#setup-auth-provider) previously.